 - Punch down the dough so the air can escape.
 Fill it into the baking pan.
 Cover with a cloth and let it rest for another 40 min.

-- Preheat the oven to 180°C / 356°F. Bake the cake on the lower rail for 35 min until golden braun.
+- Preheat the oven to 180°C / 356°F. Bake the cake on the lower rail for 35 min until golden brown.
 Remove from the oven, leave to cool for 10 – 15 min, then take out of the baking pan and put o a cake rake, and allow to cool completely.

-- For the glaze, mix icing sugar with lemon juice, add orange peel and combine well with the glaze.
+- For the glaze, mix the icing sugar with lemon juice, add orange peel and combine well with the glaze.
 Spread the glaze on the cake.